It's as easy to get acid as vegetables, says DCW chief; activists claim ban exists only on paper | Law-Order

 Maliwal said the DCW has issued several notices and summons but acid sale continues unchecked. ''Why are governments sleeping over it?
 We will continue to fight the sale of acid and will even approach court if the situation demands so,'' she added.

 Claiming that there is no implementation of the ban, activist Yogita Bhayana said the district authorities responsible for implementing the ban should be held accountable and suspended or fined if it is found that acid is being sold in their jurisdiction. ''Only then a strong message will be sent out.''
 NGO Brave Souls Foundation, which works with acid attack survivors, tweeted ''It is a shame that acid attacks carry on till date.
 Despite PIL in Delhi High Court, we see no ban on acid sale and no strict action against attackers.
 Until when will this horrific act be ignored?
 How long will the government act blind?''
-Two masked men on a bike flung acid on the 17-year-old girl minutes after she left her west Delhi home for school on Wednesday morning.
-She is battling serious injuries at Safdarjung Hospital's burn ICU.
+Two masked men on a bike threw acid on the 17-year-old girl minutes after she left her west Delhi home for school on Wednesday morning.
+She is admitted to Safdarjung Hospital's burn ICU and her condition is stable.

 As outrage spread over the acid attack, women's groups and others, including Lt Governor V K Saxena, raised questions on the availability of acid in markets despite a ban and Delhi Chief Minister Arvind Kejriwal asked how the accused could have gathered so much courage.